 - Bifurcate between relevant and irrelevant information

 The extent of involvement of the partner company in the partnership can be decided by signing the NDA.
-The software development services are exposed to the risks of classified information or data breach as the partnership will expose the software developers to access information.
+Hence the software development services are exposed to the risks of classified information or data breach as the partnership will expose the software developers to access information.

 As a result, all aspects of it must be included in non-disclosure clauses.
 Often, both organizations will get a feel of the degree to which they will be able to assist each other and the collaboration’s limits.